Ghost (blogging platform): Business model

-The Ghost blogging software is free to download and use.
-In addition, the Foundation offers a paid hosted platform for users who would like to run a live blog on the World Wide Web, as an alternative to configuring a server and running a manual install of the software package.
-For a monthly fee, users receive an account with fully managed Ghost blogs with automatic backups and updates as well as email support.
-As the hosted platform is owned and operated by the Ghost Foundation, all revenue generated from the service is subsequently used to fund further development of the open source software and the project's infrastructure.
+Ghost is free to download and use.
+In addition, the Foundation offers a paid platform for users who prefer a managed solution, as an alternative to self-hosting.
+For a monthly fee, users can build a Ghost website or blog, on a fully managed installation, with weekly updates and access to email support.
+The hosted platform is owned and operated by the Ghost Foundation, and all revenue generated from the service is used to fund further development of the software, and the project's infrastructure.

 Platform

 Ghost is coded in Node.js, a server-side JavaScript execution engine, and an Ember.js admin client.
 Since version 2.0, posts can be written using a WYSIWYG editor; in earlier versions, only Markdown was supported.
-Ghost CMS (Content Management System) can be used as either a traditional or headless CMS.
+Ghost CMS (content management system) can be used as either a traditional or headless CMS.

 Security

 On May 3, 2020, Ghost confirmed that its Ghost(Pro) platform was infected with crypto-mining malware.
 The virus affected both Ghost(Pro) servers and Ghost.org billing services.
 No user data was compromised, and user credentials were not stored in plain text.